tallarium/openfin-tutorial-hello-world/README.md

 ## Bug
 When the version of the runtime is different between the OpenFin application and C# project, the RVM logs show a `Failed to read the app event payload` error.

-With some combinations of runtimes `app.Closed` event fires inconsistently.
+With some combinations of runtimes isRunning returns false even when app is running
-Running 14.78.45.31 against 13.76.44.21, `app.Closed` never fires.

 Reproduction:
+- Start the OpenFin application
 - Start the .Net application
-- Start the OpenFin application
-- Close the OpenFin application
+- Console will write `Running: False`

 ## Prerequisites